Skip to main content

 Abstract

 It has been suggested that a high aerial lifestyle makes it difficult for males to limit mating opportunities for their partners.
-This would explain the particularly high levels of extra-pair paternity (EPP) observed in swallows and swifts (Hirundinidae, Passeriformes).
-Here, we investigated EPP in the Alpine swift (Tachymarptis melba), whose aerial lifestyle is similar to that of the Hirundinidae, but which is a phylogenetically distinct taxon (Apodiformes).
-Here, we investigated EPP in the Alpine swift (Tachymarptis melba), which is a phylogenetically distinct taxon (Apodiformes), but whose aerial lifestyle is similar to that of the Hirundinidae.
-We found 9 cases of EEP in 9 broods out of 216 (4.2%) nestlings and 87 (10.3%) broods analysed.
+This would explain the particularly high levels of extra-pair paternity (EPP) observed in several species of swallows and martins (Hirundinidae, Passeriformes), but EPP in the other bird lineages with a high aerial lifestyle, such as swifts (Apodiformes), is largely unknown.
+Here, we investigated EPP in the Alpine swift (Tachymarptis melba).
+We found 9 cases of EPP in 9 broods out of 214 (4.2%) nestlings and 87 (10.3%) broods analysed with information on fathers.
 This low incidence of extra-pair paternities is similar to the only estimate reported so far in Apodiformes (i.e. 4.5% of nestlings in the common swift; Apus apus).
-We discuss the fact that the ecology (incubation of the clutch by both sexes in swifts versus female-only in swallows and martins) and life history (swifts are long-lived and can switch mate from one year to another), rather than aerial lifestyle, may explain the differences in EPP between swifts and swallows or martins.
+We suggest that life‑history traits (biparental incubation, long lifespan, and frequent mate retention across years), rather than their aerial lifestyle, may explain the low incidence of EPP in swifts.

 DOI